ethereum/ethereum-org-website/src/content/defi/index.md

 - No one owns Ethereum or the smart contracts that live on it – this gives everyone an opportunity to use DeFi.
 This also means no one can change the rules on you.
 - DeFi products all speak the same language behind the scenes: Ethereum.
 This means many of the products work together seamlessly.
 You can lend tokens on one platform and exchange the interest-bearing token in a different market on an entirely different application.
 This is like being able to cash loyalty points in at your bank.
-- Tokens and cryptocurrency are built into Ethereum, a shared ledger – keeping track of transactions and ownership is kinda Ethereum's thing.
+- Tokens and cryptocurrency are built into Ethereum, a shared ledger – keeping track of transactions and ownership is kind of Ethereum's thing.
 - Ethereum allows complete financial freedom – most products will never take custody of your funds, leaving you in control.

 You can think of DeFi in layers: